iemeka/1-web-scrapping/readme.md

 ### web scrapping #1

-Extracting data from html files and storing them in files as:
+Extracting data from html files and storing them in the following format:
-- text
+- as text files
-- json
+- as json files

-and as rows of data in postgresql data base
+Also stored as rows of data in postgresql data base.